jcfitzpatrick12/grso-docker/README.md

 ## Prerequisites
 Before installing `gbo-docker`, ensure Docker is installed on your system.
 Docker can be downloaded and installed from [Docker's official website](https://docs.docker.com/get-docker/).
+It is also necessary that the SDRplay API is installed on your host system (https://www.sdrplay.com/api/).
+Short bash script to automate this to come.

 ## Installation